Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Resurrection Cats/Ressurection Sushi.md

 Ability=Extra Buffed Cat:

-Every 5 Turns, Sushi Increases All Stats Except
+Every 5 Turns, Sushi Can Increases All Stats Except

-HP By 25.
+HP By 150.
 She Increases Speed By Only 10 However.

 Ability=Super Ultra: